Daedalus-Robotics/avr-tello-2022/README.md

 Currently Supports:
 - all three autonomous missions.
-- XBOX One S controller to controll the drone manually.
+- XBOX One S controller to control the drone manually.
 - Switch from manual mode to autonomous mode through the GUI
 - Swith between missions from the controller
 - Display mission path based on selected mission in the GUI